• Skip to main content

 • Trauma

-• Contact us
+• Contact me

 Books on Prescription

-March 25, 2013 By Julia Scott
+Mon 25 March 2013 by Julia Scott

 People in England with mild to moderate mental health concerns, including panic attacks, anxiety and depression, are to be prescribed self-help books which they can borrow from their local library.
 The Books on Prescription scheme, developed by the Reading Agency charity, is being rolled out across GPs’ surgeries and libraries in England in May.